![]() | CANADA |

 While I was up on the Heights of Montreal I took the opportunity to take a few photographs of the city.
 You can see that the view is really impressive from up here.

-I didn't want to waste the opportunity of seeing the city, so I took quite a few shots to give a sort of panoramic effect of the view that you have.
-You can see the really good view of the city and the St Laurence River from up here, as well as a really nice girder bridge in the photograph on the left.
-I'm into bridges and industrial archaeology by the way, in case you are wondering.
+You can see the really good view of the city and the St Lawrence River from up here, as well as a really nice girder bridge in the photograph on the left.

 In fact, this view had me thinking.
 I could easily imagine the damage I could inflict on the city from up here if I had a couple of cannon at my disposal.
-There isn't any finer example of the old saying "height is might" than the view from here, that's for sure.

 Yes, give me three or four field guns up here and I could paralyse the entire city.
 There'd be no traffic at all coming up, down and over the river, and the port would be at a standstill.